aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/genesis.md

 ## Function `create_account`

-This creates an funds an account if it doesn't exist.
-If it exists, it just returns the signer.
+This creates an funds an account if it doesn&apos;t exist.<br/> If it exists, it just returns the signer.

 <pre><code>fun create_account(aptos_framework: &amp;signer, account_address: address, balance: u64): signer<br/></code></pre>